rossmounce/plosonehtml/processing-instructions.md

 script to extract figure captions for each HTML file, creating them as separate plaintext files within an articleID subfolder:
 ```
 #!/bin/bash
+# This script is available as a seperate stand-alone file in this repo as 'getcaptions.sh'
+# WHAT THIS SCRIPT AIMS TO DO:
-# Extracting figure captions from fulltext PLOS ONE HTML
+# Extract figure captions from standard fulltext PLOS ONE HTML

 for j in *.html
 	do